 You can also have the option to go through a regular florist.
 The budget option here is to opt for locally grown, in-season flowers.
 As you are in Costa Rica, these will be tropical flowers.
 No matter how much I dreamed of hydrangeas mixed with succulents or specific shades of colors, at the end of the day my bouquet was various white and pink roses and baby’s breath.
 The more flexible you are able to be with what is locally available, the better off your budget will be.
 Also, don’t underestimate the natural beauty of your venue – after all your wedding is in the tropics!

-Entre Cuerdas – Guitar & Saxophone Duo, can also provide playlist at reception in lieu of DJ
+- Entre Cuerdas – Guitar & Saxophone Duo, can also provide a playlist at reception in lieu of DJ

 INVITATIONS + STATIONARY